 - When it’s the correct decision, it allows you to clear the space in your brain to focus on other things.

-- When it’s the wrong decision, it allows you to fail fast, adjust, learn, and move on.
+- When it’s the incorrect decision, it allows you to fail fast, adjust, learn, and move on.

-When we hem-and-haw, we make no progress.
-We continue to stress over the problems.
-And we make it very difficult for ourselves to reach our goals– to succeed.
+When you hem-and-haw, you make no progress.
+You continue to stress over the problems or the options.
+And you make it very difficult for yourself to reach your goals– to succeed.

 And I think this tendency shows up in all different places:

-it shows up in our unanswered emails, staring at us from our inboxes
+it shows up in your incomplete email pitches, staring at you from your computers

-it shows up in our new collections that have too many styles because we love them all
+it shows up in your new collection that has too many styles because you love them all

-The best thing we can do is understand that there will always be times when we make the wrong decision.
+The best thing you can do is understand that there will always be times when you make the wrong decision.
 And that’s OK.

-Always being right is not what makes us good business owners.
-What makes us good business owners is our ability to be OK with the fact that we won’t always be right.
+Always being right is not what makes anyone a good business owner.
+What makes us good business owners is our ability to be OK with the fact that we won’t always be right and making decisions anyway.

 What’s hanging over your head this week?
-Make a decision and move on.
+Make a decision and keep moving.